 Community Foundation supports the many and varied ongoing local efforts in the nonprofit sector to address challenges brought forth by the coronavirus.
-We are engaging in collaborative efforts with other local funders to deliver a coordinated philanthropic response.
+Over the past year, we have engaged in collaborative efforts with other local funders to deliver a coordinated philanthropic response.

-The COVID-19 Response Fund provides flexible resources to basic needs nonprofit organizations serving Tompkins County communities to address how they and their participants are impacted by this crisis.
+March 2020: The COVID-19 Response Fund provides flexible resources to basic needs nonprofit organizations serving Tompkins County communities to address how they and their participants are impacted by this crisis.
 The fund does not make grants directly to individuals nor provide emergency paid leave.